 The responsibility to repay unearned Title IV aid is shared by Columbia College and the student.
 For example, the calculation may require Columbia College to return a portion of Federal funds to the Federal Title IV programs.
 In addition, the student may also be required to return funds based on the calculation.
 A student returns funds to the Federal Stafford loan programs based on the terms and conditions of the promissory note of the loan.
 A student who receives a Federal Pell Grant may be required to repay 50% of the funds received.

-The return of Federal aid is in the following order: Unsubsidized Federal Stafford loans, Subsidized Federal Stafford loans, Federal Perkins loans, Federal PLUS (Parent) loans, Federal Pell Grants, and Federal SEOG (Supplemental Educational Opportunity Grant).
+The return of Federal aid is in the following order: Unsubsidized Federal Direct loans, Subsidized Federal Direct loans, Federal PLUS (Parent/Graduate) loans, Federal Pell Grants, Iraq and Afghanistan Service Grant (IASG), and Federal SEOG (Supplemental Educational Opportunity Grant).

 How to Handle an Overpayment